mrmans0n/compose-rules/docs/rules.md

 ### Naming parameters properly

-The parameters in composable functions that send events are typically named `on` + verb in the present tense, like in the very common examples in Compose foundation code: `onClick` or `onTextChange`.
+Event parameters in composable functions should follow the pattern `on` + verb in present tense, like `onClick` or `onTextChange`.
+For consistency, use present tense verbs.
-To try to enforce common standard, and for consistency’s sake, we'll want to adjust the tense of the verbs to present.

 ```kotlin
 // ❌